Benchmarking Retrieval-Augmented Multimodal Generation for Document Question Answering: Introduction

 Utilizing \dname, we conduct comprehensive experiments on DocVQA/RAG tasks.
 Our study includes 60 latest large models, among which 33 VLMs can handle multimodal (interleaved text and image) inputs and 27 LLMs can only process text inputs.
 For multimodal tasks with LLMs, we either extract text from images using OCR~\cite{2007TessOverview} tools (“OCR-text”) or use VLMs~\cite{2024gpt4o,2024qwenvl} to generate detailed image descriptions (“VLM-text”).
 We fix the number of input quotes to 15 or 20 for multimodal generation.
-Experimental results highlight the complexities of multimodal DocRAG: the best model, GPT4.1~\cite{2025gpt41}, achieves an F$_1$ score of only 70.2\% for quote selection.
+Experimental results ($\S$\ref{ssec:main}) highlight the complexities of multimodal DocRAG: the best model, GPT4.1~\cite{2025gpt41}, achieves an F$_1$ score of only 70.2\% for quote selection.
 For multimodal answer quality, we assess fluency, citation quality, text-image coherence, reasoning, and factual accuracy, with GPT4.1 achieving the highest scores.
 Overall, proprietary VLMs significantly outperform open-sourced VLMs and LLMs.
-The advanced proprietary VLMs generally show better performance using multimodal inputs over pure-text inputs, and the performance gap is modest.
-In contrast, open-source or smaller proprietary VLMs show significant performance boost using pure-text inputs than multimodal inputs.
-Meanwhile, fine-tuning Qwen2.5-instruct LLMs~\cite{qwen2025qwen25llm} (3–72B parameters) yields substantial performance improvements.
-Notably, LLMs leveraging VLM-text significantly outperform those using OCR-text.
-Additionally, we evaluate the retrieval performance of 6 text, 4 visual, and 4 hybrid retrievers, further highlighting the challenges of extracting relevant multimodal quotes from long documents.
-In summary, our contributions are: \begin{itemize}[leftmargin=*, itemsep=0em, topsep=-0.0em] \item We propose \dname benchmark for evaluating multimodal generation on DocVQA/RAG tasks.
-Our dataset include over 4,000 QA pairs, diverse forms of evidence, a mixture of gold and noisy quotes to enable nuanced quote selection, and answers with interleaved multimodal content. \item We conduct extensive evaluations on multimodal RAG, covering (i) retrieval performance on 6 text, 4 visual,4 hybrid retrievers, (ii) quote selection F$_1$ and (iii) multimodal answer quality across 37 open-source and 23 proprietary models, and 5 models finetuned using \dname dev-set. \item Our results indicate that even state-of-the-art LLMs and VLMs struggle with multimodal integration, while targeted fine-tuning can significantly improve model performance on these tasks. \end{itemize}
+Meanwhile, fine-tuning Qwen2.5-instruct LLMs~\cite{qwen2025qwen25llm} (3–72B parameters), Qwen2.5-VL-Instruct VLMs~\cite{bai2025qwen25vl} (3\&7B), and InternVL-3 VLMs~\cite{2025internvl3} (8\&9B) yields substantial performance improvements.
+It is worthnoting that the advanced proprietary VLMs generally show better performance using multimodal inputs over pure-text inputs, and the performance gap is modest.
+In contrast, open-source or smaller proprietary VLMs show significant performance boost using pure-text inputs than multimodal inputs ($\S$\ref{ssec:llm_vs_vlm}).
+Notably, LLMs leveraging VLM-text significantly outperform those using OCR-text ($\S$\ref{ssec:ocr_vs_vlm}).
+Additionally, we evaluate the retrieval performance of 6 text, 4 visual, and 4 hybrid retrievers, in both pure retrieval ($\S$\ref{ssec:retrieval_results}) and end-to-end RAG ($\S$\ref{ssec:e2e_rag}) mode.
+The results further highlight the challenges of extracting relevant multimodal quotes from long documents.
+In summary, our contributions are: \begin{itemize}[leftmargin=*, itemsep=0em, topsep=-0.0em] \item We propose \dname benchmark ($\S$\ref{sec:dataset}) for evaluating multimodal generation on DocVQA/RAG tasks.
+Our dataset include over 4,000 QA pairs, diverse forms of evidence, a mixture of gold and noisy quotes to enable nuanced quote selection, and answers with interleaved multimodal content. \item We conduct extensive evaluations ($\S$\ref{sec:experiment}) on multimodal RAG, covering (i) retrieval performance on 6 text, 4 visual,4 hybrid retrievers, (ii) quote selection F$_1$ and (iii) multimodal answer quality across 37 open-source and 23 proprietary models, and 9 models finetuned using \dname dev-set. \item Our results indicate that even state-of-the-art LLMs and VLMs struggle with multimodal integration, while targeted fine-tuning can significantly improve model performance on these tasks. \end{itemize}